Bird Feeding Advice

 How can I stop squirrels and larger birds getting at the feeds?

-It can be a bit disheartening when you’re trying to give garden birds a helping hand, only to see a squirrel or a gang of magpies descend on your garden and hoover up the feed as quickly as you’re leaving it out.
+It can be a bit disheartening when you’re trying to give garden birds a helping hand, only to see a grey squirrel or a gang of magpies descend on your garden and hoover up the feed as quickly as you’re leaving it out.
 But they are only doing what comes naturally of course.
 They are also great to watch in their own ways and therefore you may not want to deter them anyway.
 But they do tend to barge the smaller birds out of the way unfortunately.

-So, you’ve two choices here really – embrace them (not literally of course!) or gently deter them.
+Anyway, back to the grey squirrels and larger birds - you’ve two choices here really – embrace them (not literally of course!) or gently deter them.

-Personally I would go for a combination of the two by giving them an easier alternative to raiding your bird feeders.
-Put up a squirrel feeder – it has a clear front and flip up lid, which they should find easy to spot and gain access to.
-This may well be enough to distract them from bothering the bird feeders/tables.
 For the larger birds, it’s really the ground feeders and bird tables which are most vulnerable (hanging feeders are usually too tricky for them use).
 The best solution would probably be to provide a feeder they can easily use, but also have a caged ground/table feeder for the smaller birds, kept some distance away.
 That way, at least it should help prevent the larger birds scaring off the smaller ones.

 How to address the issue of cats

 We all love our garden birds, but unfortunately so do cats, just in a slightly different way!
-It’s very difficult to stop cats doing what comes naturally, but there are a number things you can do to lessen the chances of them making a successful ambush.
+It’s very difficult to stop cats doing what comes naturally, but there are a number of things you can do to lessen the chances of them making a successful ambush.

 When we put food out for the birds, it encourages them to become regular visitors, which is what we want of course.
 But local cats may also become aware of this and start to stake out your garden.
 So, by feeding the birds, we are inadvertently increasing the chance of them being predated by cats, as in the ‘wild’ there’s less chance of this happening.
 It’s therefore very important that we try to redress this balance by making it as difficult as possible for the cats to be successful, whilst of course respecting the welfare of the cat.